straz/artificialtrust/_articles/institution.md

 ---

-### Durable information structures
+### Institutions

-Among people, *institutions* are things like the court system, the press, markets, hospitals, or corporations.
-These are first and foremost information structures.

 Individuals can work together to build physical structures, like houses, bridges, and factories.
 But they also build information structures.
 An information structure is a set of ideas, shared by a social group.

+*Institutions* are are information structures that outlast the people who create them.
+They can be organizations or networks of organizations, like the court system, the press, markets, hospitals, or corporations.
+They can be actionable ideas, like the idea of marriage, a college degree, or the idea of "an eye for an eye."

 You can tell that ants and people are social beings, because they create institutions.
 An institution is a durable information structure that is sustained by the consensus behavior of individuals over time.

+### Durable and resilient

-It lasts because of the storage and two-way exchange of information.
+An institution lasts because of how it stores and exchanges information.
 Individuals contribute information to institutions, while at the same time, the institution contributes information to individuals.
+It tells them what to do and how to behave.

+Over time, the institution take up permanent residence in a social group.
+It accumulates traditions, rules, assigned roles, and ways of recruiting new members.

+### All in your head

+Since it's an information structure, institutions are stored in the minds of their members, and in physical records.
+Members learn about the institution, how it works, what to expect from it, and how to join it.
+They teach their children and their neighbors about it.

+To extend personal memory, people record the institution's history in physical records.
+Filing cabinets, databases, and statues with bronze plaques extend the memory of individuals.

+As long as this information is retained, and there are people willing to act on it, the institution lives on.
+The physical form of the information does not matter, the institution's preservation is purely a matter of preserving the information that it's made of.

 ### Institutions cannot act